Distributed Dynamic Associative Memory via Online Convex Optimization: Distributed Dynamic Associative Memory via Tree-based Online Gradient Descent

 \subsection{DDAM-TOGD}

-Recall that in the DDAM problem introduced in Sec. \ref{sec:2} each agent $n$ aims at memorizing data from a subset $\mathcal{W}_n$ of agents.
+In the DDAM problem introduced in Sec. \ref{sec:2}, each agent $n$ aims at memorizing data from a subset $\mathcal{W}_n$ of agents.
+The consensus-based distributed protocol introduced in Sec.~\ref{Sec:II-B} relies on neighbor-only communication followed by local averaging, which is appropriate when all agents share a common memory.
+However, DDAM requires each agent $n$ to preserve selective information from possibly non-neighboring agents in $\mathcal{W}_n$.
+To this end, messages must be transmitted along dedicated routes, avoiding the intermediate mixing required by protocols based on neighbor-only communication.

 DDAM-TOGD addresses this problem by enabling inter-agent communication over routing trees connecting each agent $n$ to all relevant agents in $\mathcal{W}_n \backslash \{n\}$ on the physical connectivity graph $\mathcal{G}$.
+Trees minimize the number of activated edges and avoid redundant transmissions while still providing a unique path between $n$ and each target for broadcast transmissions \cite{west2001introduction,newman2018networks}.
 Based on the delayed information received from the agents in subset $\mathcal{W}_n \backslash \{n\}$, each agent $n$ applies a form of OGD on the cumulative cost in \eqref{eq:1_loss}.

 To elaborate, given the physical communication graph $\mathcal{G}$ and the logical weight matrix $\mathbf{W}$, DDAM-TOGD first constructs $N$ routing trees $\{ \mathcal{T}_n \}_{n \in \mathcal{N}}$.
 Each tree $\mathcal{T}_n$ is rooted at agent $n$ and contains paths, i.e., sequences of contiguous edges in graph $\mathcal{G}$, from agent $n$ to all agents in subset $\mathcal{W}_n$.
 The construction of the trees is arbitrary, but we will introduce an optimized design based on the regret analysis in Sec.~\ref{Sec-III-C}.